 Carrying Your Volunteering Experience with You

 When I came home, this volunteering experience continued to circle my mind, and I kept thinking about challenges in elementary school education in México.
 I expected that Yucatán’s educational policies would differ from those of larger México due to the large presence of Mayan speakers, but I learned that all students from the indigenous communities are still forced to learn Spanish in school.
 Even more, within Mérida, English learning is often promoted over Mayan in public and private school classrooms.
 In an effort to continue these experiences connecting with such compassionate and hardworking children, I decided to apply for a Fulbright Scholarship to return to México as an English Teaching Assistant.
 I hope to integrate my classroom experiences in a community with work in a psychological clinic to learn about accessibility to mental health resources for my students.
 Volunteering abroad, and especially taking on a teaching role, led me to question things that I accepted to be true in my academics and in Mérida.
 I learned to see a different side of Mérida in which indigenous communities were fairly incorporated into daily routines of the city and not forced to speak Spanish.
 In the long run, I hope to continue supporting children like those in Mérida as a social worker in immigrant communities wherever I end up in the world.
 Volunteering has led me to develop a greater empathy for others’ lived experiences and think differently about the importance of intention in any field of work.

-Nina Rosenblatt is a Psychology student at Brandeis University and studied abroad with IFSA in the Language and Cultural Studies in the Yucatán program in Mérida, México in Spring 2018.
+Nina Rosenblatt is a psychology student at Brandeis University and studied abroad in the IFSA Summer in Mexico program in Spring 2018.